maruancanfly/maruancanfly/README.md

 ## Hey 👋, I'm [maruan !!!](https://github.com/maruancanfly)

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=V3-Sky.V3-Skyi&style=flat-square&color=0088cc)
 I'm a Penetration Testing 🎓 from Morocco! 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into My CTF(Capture The Flag) 🕸️ and Creating i create more tools that benefit the information society!!🤓.
+I'm currently into My CTF(Capture The Flag) 🕸️ and Network, Linux and Windows System Administration!!🤓.

 Joined Github **3** years ago.
 <p align="center">